gnembon/fabric-carpet/docs/scarpet/language/SystemFunctions.md

 If the app is shutting down, creating new tasks via `task` will not succeed.
 Instead the new task will do nothing and return `null`, so most threaded application should handle closing apps naturally.
 Keep in mind in case you rely on task return values, that they will return `null` regardless of anything in these situations.
+When app handles `__on_close()` event, new tasks cannot be submitted at this point, but current tasks are not terminated.
+Apps can use that opportunity to gracefully shutdown their tasks.
+Regardless if the app handles `__on_close()` event, or does anything with their tasks in it, all tasks will be terminated exceptionally within the next 1.5 seconds.

 ### `task(function, ... args)`, `task_thread(executor, function, ... args)`